annabush092/migraine-app-frontend/README.md

 # migraine-app-frontend

-NEXT STEP:
-write reducers, put into root reducer, make sure they match what you are receiving from fetchInit.

 Front-end:
 Several page app:
 - Login screen- once logged in, they should stay logged in for easy access